Island Roads has developed a programme to improve long-term geological issues across the Island.

 The site is now subject to an Emergency Response Plan, allowing the road to be used safely while the situation continues to be monitored.
 This collaborative, data-driven approach has not only allowed for the safe reopening of Leeson Road but also provides a valuable blueprint for managing similar geological failures in the future.
 Island Roads remains committed to ensuring the safety and resilience of the Isle of Wight’s infrastructure, even in the face of extreme natural events like the Ventnor landslip.

-Other schemes completed include Whitwell Road (Ventnor), Westhill Lane (Yarmouth), Gills Cliff Road (Ventnor), Castle Court (Ventnor), La Falaise footpath, Winter Gardens footpath, Blackgang Old Access Road, The Terrace (Chale), part of Undercliff Drive (Ventnor) and Newport Road (Graben).
+Other schemes completed include Whitwell Road (Ventnor), Westhill Lane (Yarmouth), Gills Cliff Road (Ventnor), Castle Court (Ventnor), La Falaise footpath, Winter Gardens footpath, Blackgang Old Access Road, The Terrace (Chale), and part of Undercliff Drive (Ventnor).